petershine/fXDKit/README.md

 ```

-From the hosting app, import in your app as:
+For the hosting app, import fXDKit like:
 ```swift
 import fXDKit
 import fXDObjC